ZCKaufman/Cognitive_Load_Detection/README.md

 <img src="https://user-images.githubusercontent.com/107963406/205526588-235ccefc-44ab-45e0-ac57-48c21d14547d.png" width="200px">

 ### Tasks
-For measuring cognitive load, we suggest recording data under five conditions:
+For measuring cognitive load, we suggest recording data under five conditions (Detailed in the document "Task Details":
 1. A baseline task which includes recording the participant's name and having them write numbers 1 through 10.
 2. An easy mathematics task that is tailored to the participant's math level that is UNTIMED
 3. An easy mathematics task that is tailored to the participant's math level that is TIMED (t = 3 minutes to complete the task)